-Sounds like a mute point but it needs to be said.
+Sounds like a moot point but it needs to be said.
 Calling it in an hour before you want to eat isn’t “advanced“.
 Using your full 180-days will help guarantee you will get at least some if not all of your requests.

 11) Have a midday break

 Either go back to the resort for a nap, pool time, for a sit-down character lunch.
 Anything to charge your batteries.
 There are also great ways to get the little ones to sleep while the adults keep touring, check it out here.

 12) Wear comfy shoes.

 Check out our list of comfy shoes for Disney touring.
 We wouldn’t want to have blisters and sore toes on our first day.

 13) Bring own cheap ponchos.